The Real Housewives of Orange County season 11

+This season marked the first departure of Heather Dubrow.
+She eventually returned for the show's 16th season.

 Production and crew

 The renewal of the eleventh season of The Real Housewives of Orange County was announced in April 2016.
 In May 2016, the official premier date, cast and trailer were revealed.

 The season premiere "When the Ship Hits the Fan" was aired on June 20, 2016.

 while the eighteenth episode "Vicious Lies and Broken Ties" served as the season finale, and was aired on October 31, 2016.
 It was followed by a three-part reunion that aired on November 7, November, 14 and November 21, 2016, which marked the conclusion of the season.

 Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.